A History of Need

 Support at Montwell Commons

-To address community needs during potential outages, Montwell Commons raised funds to purchase and install a 70,000 watt natural gas generator.
-This enhanced infrastructure enables us to provide power to our partners so people will have a place to gather, eat, and literally recharge should we lose electric service.
+To address community needs during potential outages, Montwell Commons raised funds to purchase and install natural gas emergency generators to provide the Log building, the Clingman Center, and the Market building with uninterrupted power.
+This provides people with a place to gather, eat, and literally recharge should we lose electric service.